 Focuses on the fundamental techniques of biochemistry.
 The course will cover assay methods; separation of macromolecules by electrophoresis and chromatography; isolation, purification, and analysis of enzymes; recombinant DNA procedures; and polymerase chain reaction (PCR).
+Three hours per week.

 CHEM 403 - Physical Chemistry I (3)